dragonfly-science/dragonfly-website/content/publications/abraham_summary_2016.md

 c.i.: 15–19) common dolphin captures in the large-vessel (90 m or longer) jack mackerel trawl fishery, and the estimated capture rate was 0.87 (95% c.i.: 0.87–1.11) dolphins per 100 tows.
-Both estimates were higher than those in the preceding fishing year, when there were seven (95% c.i.: 5–14) estimated common dolphin captures, with a capture rate of 0.43 (95% c.i.: 0.30?0.85) dolphins per 100 tows.
+Both estimates were higher than those in the preceding fishing year, when there were seven (95% c.i.: 5–14) estimated common dolphin captures, with a capture rate of 0.43 (95% c.i.: 0.30–0.85) dolphins per 100 tows.
 Of the covariates included in the model, distance of the headline below the surface best explained commondolphin captures.

 New Zealand fur seals were incidentally captured in a number of different trawl fisheries, involving arange of target species and fishing areas.
 Across all trawl fisheries, there were an estimated 398 (95% c.i.:236–713) captures of fur seals in 2012–13, and the estimated capture rate in 2012–13 was 0.48 (95% c.i.:
-0.28?0.85) fur seals per 100 tows.
+0.28–0.85) fur seals per 100 tows.
 Most of the estimated captures were in the hoki trawl fishery, with 242 (95% c.i.: 114–534) estimated fur seal captures and a capture rate of 2.07 (95% c.i.: 0.98–4.57) fur seals per 100 tows.
-For other target fisheries, capture estimates in 2012?13 included trawls targeting middledepthspecies (78 estimated captures; 95% c.i.: 29–189), southern blue whiting (26 estimated captures;
-95% c.i.: 26–26), ling (15 estimated captures; 95% c.i.: 5–42), and hake (11 estimated captures; 95% c.i.:
+For other target fisheries, capture estimates in 2012?13 included trawls targeting middle-depth species (78 estimated captures; 95% c.i.: 29–189), southern blue whiting (26 estimated captures; 95% c.i.: 26–26), ling (15 estimated captures; 95% c.i.: 5–42), and hake (11 estimated captures; 95% c.i.:
 8–21).
-Other trawl target fisheries had less than ten mean estimated captures in 2012?13, and included squid, mackerel, and scampi fisheries).
+Other trawl target fisheries had less than ten mean estimated captures in 2012–13, and included squid, mackerel, and scampi fisheries).
 Estimated fur seal captures in deepwater fisheries were close tozero (95% c.i.: 0–1).
 Low observer effort in inshore trawl fisheries (0.5% coverage in 2012–13) resulted in an uncertain capture estimate of 11 fur seal captures (95% c.i.: 0–49).